Gradebooks#

 data.

-You normally don’t need to create a Gradebook
+You normally don’t need to create a Gradebook from scratch; instead,

 you will typically import grades from Gradescope or Canvas using one of the